Mixed Berry Smoothie

 Instructions

-• Pour into cups and garnish with a fresh strawberry.
+• Pour into cups and garnish with fresh strawberries.

 • If you’ve tried this recipe, come back and let us know what you think in the comments or star ratings.